MGF (5mg)

 During IGF-1 research studies, scientists first posited the phenomenon of IGF-1 splicing and isoform production.
 The only factor identified by the researchers that distinguished the three isoforms appears to be the amino acid sequence attached to the COOH terminal.
 It was only in the late 1990s and early 2000s that the uniqueness of IGF-1Ec was suggested when it was theorized that its levels increased upon muscle injury.(5)

-There is a synthetic version of MGF peptide composed of 24 amino acids which are attached to the C-terminal of isolated MGF domain, called MGF-Ct24E peptide.(6) During the studies in early 2000s,(6) it was suggested that the MGF-Ct24E peptide may exhibit potential to induce muscle precursor cell proliferation.
-Muscle precursor cells are ‘satellite’ cells found in myofiber, which proliferates to form new muscles.
+There is a synthetic version of the MGF peptide composed of 24 amino acids attached to the C-terminal of the isolated MGF domain, called MGF-Ct24E peptide, or E-domain of IGF-1Ec.(6) During the studies conducted in the early 2000s,(6) it was suggested that the MGF-Ct24E peptide may exhibit potential to induce muscle precursor cell proliferation.
+Muscle precursor cells are ‘satellite’ cells in myofiber, which increase to form new muscles.

 Research studies are still underway to determine the mechanism of action of both the naturally occurring and synthetically developed MGF peptide.
-Hypotheses under investigation are the peptide's potential impact on damaged muscle cells, tissue repair and recovery, possible neuroprotective and cardioprotective characteristics, and the potential impact in muscle cell apoptosis.
+Hypotheses under investigation include the peptide's potential impact on damaged muscle cells, tissue repair and recovery, possible neuroprotective and cardioprotective characteristics, and potential impact on muscle cell apoptosis.

 Research and Clinical Studies